Sigil-Ebook/Sigil/docs/Linux_Virtual_Plugin_Environment.md

 >`source sigilpy/bin/activate`

-Update the pip module in the virtual environement to the latest version (from pypi.org):
+Update the pip module in the virtual environment to the latest version (from pypi.org):

 >`python -m pip install --upgrade pip`